dfrias100/machine-problem-3/README.md

 # machine-problem-3
-MP3: Dealing with a Reluctant Server
+MP3: Dealing With a Reluctant Server